JhonatanHern/Beacon/README.md

 #

 - In order to run this app, you will have to go (via terminal) to the folders frontend and backend and run "npm install" in every folder

+- To take the app to production just build the react app and paste the result in the ui folder of the backend.
+Then, deploy it as you would do with any other holochain app